rileypsmith/DNN-stock-trader/README.md

 exponentially as class index moves away from this point.
 Target vectors are normalized to they sum to 1, i.e. so they encode a probability distribution over classes.
-The final output of the network (a softmax layer) is then compared to this target vector via cross-entropy And the loss is as follows:
+The final output of the network (a softmax layer) is then compared to this target vector via cross-entropy and the loss is as follows:

 $L=-1 *  {\huge \sum}\limits_{i=0}^n t_i ln(p_i)$, where $t$ is the target vector, $p$ is
 the predicted probability vector, and $n$ is the number of classes.